GDQuest/blender-power-sequencer/README.md

 1. [VSE transform tools](https://github.com/kgeogeo/VSE_Transform_Tools): Move and animate transform effects visually, on the image preview area
 2. [Easy logging](http://www.easy-logging.net/): Adds tools to derush and tag footage

+# Available tools

+## Mouse-based editing tools

+### Trim

+## Import and export

+### Import local footage

+Import videos, audio and pictures sitting around the .blend project file with a single keystroke!
+You do need to put the files in subfolders named:

+1. audio for the audio files (.wav, etc.)
+2. img for the pictures (.png, etc.)
+3. video for the video clips (.mp4, .mkv, etc.)

+The VSE tools will find all the valid files in your project subfolders and import them to the sequencer.